CodeMelted/codemelted_dev/README.md

 `.firebase` | The cached dev website from the previous firebase deployment.
 `dist` | The Melt the Code - DEV website for testing and deployment.
 `melt_the_code_xxx` | Represents the source control for each of the `melt_the_code` modules.
-`use_case_features` | The collection of markdown documents fleshing out each of the identified use cases from the [2.2 Functional Decomposition](#22-functional-decomposition)
+`use_case_features` | The collection of markdown documents fleshing out each of the identified use cases from the [Functional Decomposition](#functional-decomposition)
 `website-nav` | The developed JavaScript module that drives the https://codemelted.dev site `./*` | Remaining files that support the site.